 From SWOT analysis to TOWS analysis

 A list of strengths, weaknesses, opportunities, and threats creates a simple business guide, but you will want to take this step one step further to create the strategy and the plans to improve your business by learning how to complete a personal SWOT analysis.

 The exercise you are about to perform is called a TOWS analysis.
-It helps you connect your analysis into each quadrant.
+It helps you connect your analysis to each quadrant.
 You will work around a square, combining data from two quadrants to create an operational strategy to learn how SWOT analysis is used in business.

 - Power Use your inner strength to take advantage of the opportunity.